chrs1x/BlogApi/README.md

 ## Learning Goals

-Practice designing a RESTful API using ASP.NET Core and EF Core
+Get hands-on practice building a REST API with ASP.NET Core and EF Core

-Apply layered architecture (controllers → services → data) for separation of concerns
+Learn how to keep code organized by splitting it into controllers, services, and data layers

-Manage schema evolution with EF Core migrations
+Understand how to update and manage the database using EF Core migrations

-Implement error handling middleware for consistent API responses
+Add basic error handling so the API gives clear, consistent responses

-Use Swagger to provide self-documenting APIs
+Try out Swagger to make the API easy to test and document